 As the days get warmer we’re finally getting ready to welcome summer, but all that sun can take its toll on your skin.
 Hotter weather means more of your skin is exposed to the sun’s rays, for longer – so protecting your skin to maintain a healthy-looking appearance is a must.
 There are four main steps to glowing summer skin: product switch-up, sun burn prevention, sun damage cure, and blemish busting.

 Every day we get told that we are meant to drink xxx cups of this tea, and eat xxx amounts of a super vegetable for a long, healthy and happy life.
 We listen attentively because when it comes down to it one of the most important things in your world is you, your health (both mental and physical) and your happiness.
-However sometimes, if we’re honest, no amount of tea or trendy super-food is going to fix the problem and we have to look at different courses of action.

 How many times have you looked in the mirror and sucked in your stomach to make it look flatter?
 Celebrity influence and media culture would have us believe that the perfect body is having a flat stomach.